beanurn/orthoset/readme.md

 	select distinct seq_name from bom_paralogues into outfile 'bom_paralogues.txt';

-###Identify paralogues among contigs from Roche 454 assembly
+###Identify paralogues among contigs from the Roche 454 assembly

 First generate a BLAST database from the Trinity reference contigs (see previous section).
 Use BLASTN to search this database with the Roche 454 contigs: